hashicorp/terraform-provider-aws/website/docs/r/opsworks_instance.html.markdown

 * `last_service_error_id` - ID of the last service error.
 * `platform` - Instance's platform.
 * `private_dns` - Private DNS name assigned to the instance.
 Can only be used inside the Amazon EC2, and only available if you've enabled DNS hostnames for your VPC.
-* `private_ip` - The private IP address assigned to the instance.
+* `private_ip` - Private IP address assigned to the instance.
-* `public_dns` - The public DNS name assigned to the instance.
+* `public_dns` - Public DNS name assigned to the instance.
 For EC2-VPC, this is only available if you've enabled DNS hostnames for your VPC.
-* `public_ip` - The public IP address assigned to the instance, if applicable.
+* `public_ip` - Public IP address assigned to the instance, if applicable.
 * `registered_by` - For registered instances, who performed the registration.
-* `reported_agent_version` - The instance's reported AWS OpsWorks Stacks agent version.
+* `reported_agent_version` - Instance's reported AWS OpsWorks Stacks agent version.
 * `reported_os_family` - For registered instances, the reported operating system family.
 * `reported_os_name` - For registered instances, the reported operating system name.
 * `reported_os_version` - For registered instances, the reported operating system version.
 * `root_device_volume_id` - Root device volume ID.
-* `security_group_ids` - The associated security groups.
+* `security_group_ids` - Associated security groups.
 * `ssh_host_dsa_key_fingerprint` - SSH key's Deep Security Agent (DSA) fingerprint.
 * `ssh_host_rsa_key_fingerprint` - SSH key's RSA fingerprint.
 * `status` - Instance status.
 Will be one of `booting`, `connection_lost`, `online`, `pending`, `rebooting`, `requested`, `running_setup`, `setup_failed`, `shutting_down`, `start_failed`, `stop_failed`, `stopped`, `stopping`, `terminated`, or `terminating`.